Our plan: to take the train from Laos, through Thailand, Malaysia & finally into Singapore. This week we make Singapore.

 Back on the Train

-We booked tickets online, but unfortunately, all that was left were upright seats this time (instead of beds on the overnight journey).
+We booked tickets online, but unfortunately, all that was left were upright seats (instead of beds on the overnight journey).
 Never mind this was our chance to experience yet another type of carriage 🙂

 KL station is impressive, attached to a massive shopping mall & with its own food hall.
 Plenty to do whilst waiting for our train.